-XIV.
+XV.
 COMPTROLLER GENERAL ACCESS

-FEMA and HUD authorize the Comptroller General of the United States (the Government Accountability Office [GAO]), upon request, to have access to all HUD and FEMA records that are subject to, and necessary to monitor or verify compliance with, this Agreement, in accordance with 5 U.S.C. § 552a(o)(1)(K).
+FEMA, HUD, and the CDBG-DR grantees authorize the Comptroller General of the United States (the Government Accountability Office [GAO]), upon request, to have access to all records that are subject to, and necessary to monitor or verify compliance with, this Agreement in accordance with 5 U.S.C. § 552a(o)(1)(K).
 This Agreement also authorizes the Comptroller General to inspect any records used in the matching process that are covered by this Agreement pursuant to 31 U.S.C. § 717 and 5 U.S.C. § 552a(b)(10).

-XV.
-DURATION OF AGREEMENT
+XVI.
+DURATION OF AGREEMENT AND OTHER GENERAL TERMS